YuanheZ/Hidden-Markov-Model/README.md

 # WDSS-UCL summer research projects Hidden-Markov-Model

+# ICUR confenrence

 Resourses from literatures and official textbook.

-And the process related to the project.
+And the process related to the projects.